 The remaining 80 percent of your pay goes towards your wants and needs.

-This is a very loose (and simple) budget to follow because there isn’t a lot to track…however, by not assigning your money a specific purpose, it can be easy to overspend and have “holes” in your budget.
+This is a very loose (and simple) budget to follow because there isn’t much to track…however, by not assigning your money to a specific purpose, it can be easy to overspend and have “holes” in your budget.

 Nine Steps to create your new paycheck budget.